ni/nimble/packages/nimble-components/src/tooltip/tooltip.spec.md

 [FAST tooltip API](https://github.com/microsoft/fast/blob/de7f234ef871204fcac2b5df59433d919809341d/packages/web-components/fast-foundation/src/tooltip/tooltip.spec.md)

 Plan to add a `state` attribute with the type `TooltipAppearance`.
-It will have `default`, `error`, `errorIcon`, `information`, and `informationIcon` states, with `state`' default value being `default`.
+It will have `default`, `error`, `errorIcon`, `information`, and `informationIcon` states, with `state`'s default value being `default`.

-Custom CSS behaviors for each tooltip state will be represented as classes, with each class having style changes that can be easily implemented in the tooltip.

-A theme-aware css variable (local to the component) will be used for the backgrounds of the tooltip states- the value of the variable will change based on a combination of theme and the state.

-A theme-aware css variable (local to the component) will be used for the border colors of the error and information tooltip states- the value of the variable will change based on a combination of theme and the state.

 Icons will be available for the error and information states- The states `errorIcon` and `informationIcon` will include their corresponding icons at the beginning of the tooltip.

+Two css classes will be used to determine the type of tooltip to be displayed.
+The first class will have `default`, `error`, or `information` values, with the following class determining if the corresponding icon is visible or not by using `icon-visible`.
+By default the icons are set to be invisible.

+Two local css variables will be created for the tooltips- one that controls the border color of the tooltip, and one that controls the background color of the tooltip.
+These variables will be changed based on the css classes described above.

 -   _Component Name:_ `nimble-tooltip`
--   _Properties/Attributes:_ Adding `states` attribute
+-   _Properties/Attributes:_ Adding `state` attribute
 -   _Methods:_ Unchanged
 -   _Events:_ Unchanged
 -   _CSS Classes and Custom Properties that affect the component:_ None